DynamicsShop/SD-BI-Sales-Cockpit/SD-BI-Sales-Cockpit-Release-Notes.md

 - BCv20 App - The Product Activation page was updated to disable the Activate button unless the Product Key is filled in.

+### 3.2.1

+#### Enhancements

+- BCv14 App - The processing performance of the Sales Cycle Routine was improved.
+This change was made to the BCv14 v3.2.0 release of SD BI Sales Cockpit only and not to any future versions and was released as BCv14 v3.2.1.
+- BCv14 App - A page was created to display all Simply Dynamics Apps and Subscription details for the tenant.
+This change was made to the BCv14 v3.2.0 release of SD BI Sales Cockpit only and not to any future versions and was released as BCv14 v3.2.1.
+- BCv14 App - Update the ISV Licence Controller Expiry Message to display the App Name.
+This change was made to the BCv14 v3.2.0 release of SD BI Sales Cockpit only and not to any future versions and was released as BCv14 v3.2.1.

+#### Bug Fixes
+- BCv14 App - The code for licence key checks on the SD BI Sales Cockpit Roler was reviewed.
+This change was made to the BCv14 v3.2.0 release of SD BI Sales Cockpit only and not to any future versions and was released as BCv14 v3.2.1.

 ### 3.2.0

 #### Enhancements